 So pretty much half the price.
-So we need to see how well the one plus six stacks up for half the price.
-So that crap on the one plus six still looks pretty huge.
+So we need to see how well the 1 plus 6 stacks up for half the price.
+So that crap on the 1 plus 6 still looks pretty huge.

-So in terms of the front facing camera, you’re going to see that the one plus six has dual microphones.
+So in terms of the front-facing camera, you’re going to see that the 1 plus 6 has dual microphones.
 You should Bill to hear the difference in audio.
-So let me know which one is better.
+So let me know which 1 is better.

-And let me know which one is better on the stabilization.
+And let me know which 1 is better on the stabilization.
 So I’m going to go out today.
-I got to spend a lot of time with the one plus six in London.
+I got to spend a lot of time with the 1 plus 6 in London.
 You’re going to see a lot of shots from that.

 And let’s see if double the price equals double the image quality.

-First, let me start off by saying that all of these shots were taken in full auto mode.
 I feel like this represents the average consumer best.
-There is a full manual mode on the one plus six.
+There is a full manual mode on the 1 plus 6.
 So keep that in mind if you need that.
 But both of them look great in daylight.

-Both sharp, full of detail and nice dynamic range.
-But what I noticed is that the one plus six tends to land warm, even warmer than the iPhone sometimes, which is known to land on the warmer side of white balance anyway.
+But what I noticed is that the 1 plus 6 tends to land warm, even warmer than the iPhone sometimes, which is known to land on the warmer side of white balance anyway.

-But I feel that the twelve megapixel sensor on the iPhone is producing higher contrasted images straight out of the camera, while the one plus six leans towards giving you more shadow detail.
+But I feel that the 12megapixel sensor on the iPhone is producing higher contrasted images straight out of the camera, while the 1 plus 6 leans towards giving you more shadow detail.
 So this is a perfect thing for sure when it comes to any camera comparison.